JVK2000/TSBK07-helicopter-simulator/lab3/README.md

 **What is the problem with the “skybox" object used in the lab?
 (The problem doesn't have to be corrected.)**

-There is a thin line in the coroners of the skybox.
+There is a thin line in the corners of the skybox.

 ----